CONCERN: Biceps Tendinitis

 What Is Biceps Tendinitis?

-Biceps Tendinitis involves irritation of the long head of the biceps tendon where it travels through the front of the shoulder joint.
-Individuals may experience pain in the anterior shoulder, particularly with lifting, reaching overhead, or carrying objects.
+Biceps tendinitis involves irritation of the long head of the biceps tendon where it travels through the front of the shoulder joint.
+This tendon helps support shoulder and arm movement, especially during lifting, reaching, pulling, carrying, and overhead activity.

 Pain at the front of the shoulder